MatthewBayfield/heritage_housing_issues/README.md

 ### BR1 User story tasks
 * Collect housing data from kaggle.
-* Clean data, if necessary, so that it is fit for analysis.
+* Clean data, if necessary, so that it is fit for correlation and PPS analysis.
-* Perform initial exploratory data analysis on each feature and the target individually; in order to inform the choice of correlation and other statistical tests to perform.
-Also needed for data understanding in the ML tasks related to BR2.
-* Generate a set of correlation matrices with components for all feature-feature and feature-target pairs.
+* Generate a set of correlation matrices with components for all feature-target pairs.
-* Generate a Predictive Power Score(PPS) matrix with components for all feature-feature and feature-target pairs.
+* Generate a Predictive Power Score(PPS) matrix with components for all feature-target pairs.
 * Produce a series of plots for all pairs to illustrate any relationships.
 * Create project summary dashboard page.
-* Create dashboard page displaying the results of the feature-feature and feature-target pairs analysis, with the use of plots.
+* Create dashboard page displaying the results of the feature-target pairs analysis, with the use of plots.

 **Business requirement 2**: predict sale price of houses in Ames, Iowa.